-After completing the BSc Computer Science at Aston University, Vivian successfully landed a place on the Grayce Tech+ analyst graduate development programme, with an assignment working at Co-op Bank
+After completing the BSc Computer Science at Aston University, Vivian successfully landed a place on the Grayce Tech+ analyst graduate development programme, with an assignment working for a leading bank

 How did you get onto Grayce's Tech+ graduate development programme?

 I was browsing for graduate jobs online and I came across an advertisement for a technical analyst role for Grayce.
 I submitted my CV through their online portal and was contacted back in the following weeks.
 After a three-stage interview process, two with Grayce and one with the client I'm currently working for, I was very grateful to have been extended an offer by Grayce for a full-time role.

 What's a typical day like as a Tech+ analyst?

 It usually starts off with working on any ongoing project tasks client-side, such as creating the design and the pseudocode for a software piece, programming the software by following your design, or testing the software.
 There is also a big focus on continuously working on both personal and career development, so outside of working for the client, the Tech+ analyst must dedicate time to assigned learning from a study planner as well as any other training that appeals to them available from the many learning resources provided by Grayce, such as Udemy.

 What part of your job gives you the most satisfaction?

 With my current client, I was tasked with learning COBOL, a programming language I was previously unfamiliar with, so that I could work with the bank's mainframe team.
 Overcoming the learning curve to get to a position where I feel comfortable programming software in COBOL is very satisfying to me.
 Getting a clean compile on a COBOL program is also extremely satisfying, but that doesn't necessarily mean the logic of the program works.
 Following successful testing of the program, the recognition that the developed software works as intended with no further errors is extremely rewarding as the stakeholders for the software are happy, and hence so am I.